djalbat/xgl/README.md

   display: block;
 }
 ```
-Note that in what follows some of the boilerplate code in the actual examples is left out of the listings.
+Note that in what follows most of the boilerplate code has been left out of the listings.
 Also note that if you are compiling the examples from within the cloned repository, it is correct to use the relative require.
 Normally you would require the package itself, however.

 To continue, the `canvas` HTML element is encapsulated by an instance of the `Canvas` class and passed as an attribute to the outermost `Scene` JSX element, which itself contains a `Camera` JSX element and one or more `Part` JSX elements.
 The `Part` JSX elements contain JSX elements that are rendered on the canvas, called canvas elements, in this case a single `ColouredSquare` element: